Study Abroad Blog

 4. Scoring Systems

-• ACT: Composite score from 1 to 36, averaging English, Math, Reading, and (optionally) Science.
-No penalty for wrong answers.
-The ACT offers a “superscore” option, allowing colleges to consider your best section scores across multiple test dates.
+The SAT scores from 400 to 1600, split evenly between Reading and Writing (200–800) and Math (200–800), with no penalty for wrong answers.
+The ACT composite score ranges from 1 to 36, averaging English, Math, and Reading (with Science added if taken), also with no penalty for wrong answers.
+The ACT offers a superscore option, allowing colleges to consider your best section scores across multiple test dates — a meaningful advantage for students planning multiple attempts.

 5. Test Dates and Frequency